A re-imagining of the 1984 film Electric Dreams?

-Oscar®-nominated filmmaker Spike Jonze (Being John Malkovich) comes HER an original love story that explores the evolving nature—and the risks—of intimacy in the modern world.
-Set in Los Angeles, in the near future:
+Oscar®-nominated filmmaker Spike Jonze (Being John Malkovich) comes to HER an original love story that explores the evolving nature—and the risks—of intimacy in the modern world.
+Set in Los Angeles, shortly:

 Dan Fellman, President, Domestic Distribution, Warner Bros.
-Pictures stated that Jonze has created a thought provoking “unconventional” love story.
-However, during my I love the 80s film research phase I recall watching the 1984 British-American film Electric Dreams, written and produced by Rusty Lemorande.
-In the movie Lenny Von Dohlen plays Miles Harding, an architect who needed help with envisioning a unique construction method that would enable high-rise buildings withstand earthquakes.
+Pictures stated that Jonze had created a thought provoking “unconventional” love story.
+However, during my, I love the 80s film research phase I recall watching the 1984 British-American film Electric Dreams, written and produced by Rusty Lemorande.
+In the movie, Lenny Von Dohlen plays Miles Harding, an architect who needed help with envisioning a unique construction method that would enable high-rise buildings to withstand earthquakes.
 He purchased a home computer and attached various household gadgets to it–thereby creating “Edgar” (voiced by Bud Cort).

-“Edgar,” the computer, fell in love with Miles and became inanimately involved in a love triangle with Madeline (Virginia Madsen) his next door neighbor.
-Long story short–the computer gets jealous of the “human” side of the relationship and began making life difficult for Miles (cancelling his credit cards, adding him to the “armed and dangerous” criminal database, etc.).
+“Edgar,” the computer, fell in love with Miles and became inanimately involved in a love triangle with Madeline (Virginia Madsen), his next door neighbor.
+Long story short–the computer got jealous of the “human” side of the relationship and began making life difficult for Miles (canceling his credit cards, adding him to the “armed and dangerous” criminal database, etc.).
 In the end, the computer commits suicide via around the world electric bolt to his hard drive.

 Warner Bros. moved the release date of Jonze’s HER from November 20 to December 18th as a limited release aimed at awards voters.
 This says a lot about the quality of the film and not about its originality.

 Still, I am looking forward to Jonze’s upcoming film.
 It’s been a long time since Where The Wild Things Are, which I still haven’t seen.